RELIGIONS ON WAR & PEACE

 A general comparison of the Eastern/Western approaches to peace is provided in Lotus on the Lake: Eastern Spirituality & World Peace (html) (pdf).
 Also available in Japanese translation (pdf).

 For the ways in which U Thant, the Buddhist UN Secretary-General (1961–71), dealt with ethical dilemmas during his tenure at the helm of the United Nations, especially the robust use of force by UN troops in the Congo (1961-64), see U Thant: Buddhism in Action (html) (pdf).

 Work is being done to look at the interpretations of religious scriptures, with various schools of thought being examined.

-A bibliography on "World religions on war and peace" has being compiled and is being expanded. (html)
+A bibliography on "World religions on war and peace" has being compiled (html) and is being continually expanded.